-Loans and leases, net of unearned income and allowance for credit losses, divided by total deposits.
+Loans and leases, net of unearned income and allowance for loan and lease losses, divided by total deposits.

 Loans and Leases, Net of Unearned Income (Line item 1)

-Less: Allowance for Credit Losses (Line item 2) -
+Less: Allowance for Loan and Lease Losses (Line item 2)

 Equals: Net Loans and Leases =

 Divided By: Total Deposits (Line item 13) /

 Equals: =

-Multiplied By: 100 x 10 0
+Multiplied By: 100 х 100

-Equals: Net Loans / Total Deposits = %
+Equals: Net Loans / Total Deposits = = %

-NET LOANS / TOTAL DEPOSITS AND ALL OTHER FUNI DS

-Loans and leases, net of unearned income and allowance for credit losses deposits, other interest-bearing liabilities, and subordinated notes and defined to the control of •
+NET LOANS / TOTAL DEPOSITS AND ALL OTHER FUNDS Loans and leases, net of unearned income and allowance for loan and lease losses, divided by the sum of total deposits, other interest-bearing liabilities, and subordinated notes and debentures.

 Loans and Leases, Net of Unearned Income (Line item 1)

-Less: Allowance for Credit Losses (Line item 2) -
+Less: Allowance for Loan and Lease Losses (Line item 2)

-Equals: Net Loans and Leases = (a)
+Equals: Net Loans and Leases = = (a)

 Total Deposits (Line item 13)

 Add: Other Interest-Bearing Liabilities (Line item 17) +

 Add: Notes and Debentures Subordinated to Deposits (Line item 19) +

-Equals: Total Deposits and All Other Funds = (b)
+Equals: Total Deposits and All Other Funds = = - (b)

 Net Loans and Leases (Item (a) Above)

 Divided By: Total Deposits and All Other Funds (Item (b) Above) /

 Equals: =

-Multiply By: 100 x 10 0
+Multiply By: 100 х 100

-Equals: Net Loans / Total Deposits and All Other Funds = %
+Equals: Net Loans / Total Deposits and All Other Funds = = - %

-OTHER BORROWED MONEY / TOAL ASSETS

-Other borrowed money divided by total assets.
+OTHER BORROWED MONEY / TOTAL ASSETS Other borrowed money divided by total assets.

 Other Borrowed Money (Line item 18)

 Divided By: Total Assets (Line item 12) /

 Equals: =

-Multiply By: 100 x10
+Multiply By: 100 х 100

-Equals: Other Borrowed Money / Total Assets = %
+Equals: Other Borrowed Money / Total Assets =